bigomics/omicsplayground-doc/README.rst

 Omics Playground: Explore Omics Data Freely
 ================================================================================
-The Omics Playground is a comprehensive self-service platform platform for visualization, analytics and exploration of Big Omics Data.
+`Omics Playground <https://bigomics.ch/omics-playground/>`_ is a comprehensive self-service platform platform for visualization, analytics and exploration of Big Omics Data.
 It allows users to apply a multitude of state-of-the-art analysis tools to their own data to explore and discover underlying biology in a short time.